Skip to Content

 Located on Sunset Drive, Blowing Rock Ale House is the perfect place to unwind after a day of shopping or hiking.
 There are several outdoor picnic tables to choose from, as well as a huge variety of beers brewed behind the restaurant at the Blowing Rock Brewing Company.

 The fare is pretty standard pub food with a bit of local flare.
 My server recommended the roasted poblano and white cheddar appetizer, which is a dip served with flatbread chips.
-It was really yummy, but perhaps a to gooey and cheesy for such a hot day.
+It was really yummy, but perhaps too gooey and cheesy for such a hot day.

-I ordered a flight of three beers, and really loved the High Country Ale, a golden ale with floral notes — the perfect summer beer in my opinion.
+I ordered a flight of three beers and loved the High Country Ale, a golden ale with floral notes — the perfect summer beer in my opinion.
 Flynn enjoyed his bowl of ice water and lots of petting and compliments from the waitstaff and other diners.

 Location: 152 Sunset Drive, Blowing Rock, NC 28605, (828) 414-9254